haquema/makersbnb-v2/design-recipes/DR_makersbnb_two_tables.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a property owner
+As a user:
-I want to be able to sign up
+  I want to be able to sign up and login to my account I want to be able to modify my details
-so that I can list a new property.

-As a property owner
-I want to be able to list multiple spaces so that I can have multiple listings.

-As a property owner
-I should be able to name my space, provide a short description of the property, and a price per night so that I have control over how I advertise my space.

-As a property owner
+As a property owner:
-I should be able to offer a range of dates where my space is available so that I don't have clashing bookings, and control the availability of my location, as well as automate the process of booking my property.
+  I want to see an inventory of the properties I am renting out I want to be able to add a new property to my inventory I want to be able to remove a property from my inventory I want to be able to edit the details of a property I want to be able to make a property available for renting I want to be able to choose a property's available dates I want to be able to see all booking requests made on my properties I want to be able to approve or reject requests and cancel preexisting bookings

-As a renter
+As a renter:
-I want to be able to request to hire any space for one night so that I can make a booking,
+  I want to be see a list of rentable properties

-As a property owner
+  I want to filter the properties by price
-I want to be able to confirm my booking request, so that any property can still be booked for that night until I have confirmed my booking.
+  I want to be able to make a request on a property

-As a renter
-I want to be able to see a list of available properties for a given date so that I can make the best choice for my needs.
+  I want to be able to be able to see a list of my booking requests/confirmed booking

-Nouns: owner, renter, property, listing, property_name, property_description, space_price, available_properties, available_dates, booking, booking_dates, booking_confirmation
+user, name, email, phone_number, password

+property, name, description, price, to_rent, available_dates

+bookings, renter, property, property owner, start date, end date, status